 From Diversifying Economic Quality: A Wiki for Instructors and Departments

 Studies show that inquiry-based learning can help encourage women and racial minority groups in fields where they are underrepresented.
-Though there has not been a large amount of research about inquiry-based teaching methods in economics, multiple studies have looked at the effects of inquiry based learning in the natural sciences, a field in which women and racial minorities are also underrepresented.
-Interactive engagement methods such as Peer Instruction have been shown to increase understanding for all students and to decrease the gender gap in Physics.
-Another study found that inquiry based learning not only improves all student's comprehension of materials, it is particularly beneficial to female, African American, and Latino students.
+Although there is not a large amount of research on inquiry-based teaching methods in economics, multiple studies have looked at the effects of inquiry based learning in the natural sciences, areas in which women and racial minorities are also underrepresented.
+Interactive engagement methods such as Peer Instruction have been reported to increase understanding for all students and to decrease the gender gap in Physics.
+Other studies similarly suggest that inquiry based teaching practices improve all students' comprehension of materials and may be particularly beneficial to female, African American, and Latino students.

 How to Incorporate Inquiry-Based Learning

 Incorporating Inquiry-Based Learning into the classroom requires changing the environment from one of passive information reception to one of curiosity and desire for explanations.
 This shift in thought can be achieved by adopting several related practices and attitudes.